 Imagine how shocked I was to learn that mattresses ultimately double in weight after 10 years because of human cells, dust mites, bacteria, fungal spores, fungal elements, pollen, dander, and secretions and excretions of the body that accumulate… SO gross!

-Now, grateful that our time had come for a new mattress (at the time of the move, meaning a little over three years ago) we sleep with a mattress cover and I always wash our sheets weekly, if not more depending on what’s happening.
+Now, grateful that our time had come for a new mattress (at the time of the move) we sleep with a mattress cover and I always wash our sheets weekly, if not more depending on what’s happening.
 Like those proud parenting moments where your little one joins you in bed in the middle of the night and then wet’s YOUR bed.
 Yeah, awesome.